 All staff should know the local early help process and their role in relation to it.
 They should also know the circumstances students may be in who might benefit from early help.
-These may include those with SEND, mental health need, young carers, students showing signs of ASB, frequently going missing, risk of exploitation, risk of radicalisation, family member in prison, substance misuse/ adult mental health issues/ domestic abuse within the home, substance misuses themselves, care leaver, risk of honour-based abuse, privately fostered, persistently absent from education
+These may include those with SEND, mental health need, young carers, students showing signs of ASB, frequently going missing from education, home or care, risk of exploitation, risk of radicalisation, parent or carer in custody, affected by parental offending, substance misuse/ adult mental health issues/ domestic abuse within the home, substance misuses themselves, care leaver, risk of honour-based abuse (e.g.FGM or forced marriage), privately fostered, persistently absent from education, has experienced multiple suspensions, is at risk of permanent exclusion and is in alternative provision, is disabled, has health conditions and specific additional needs.